Claymore Swords

 TrueSwords.com Claymore Swords are typically made with high-carbon steel or stainless steel blades for durability and sharpness.
 The handles, crossguards, and pommels are often crafted from materials like wood, leather, or metal for authenticity and comfort. - Can Claymore Swords be used for reenactments or combat?

 Yes, many of our Claymore Swords are designed for use in reenactments, stage combat, or demonstrations.
-Always check the product description to ensure the sword is built for functional use and can withstand the rigors of combat. - What maintenance is required for a Claymore Sword?
+Always check the product description to ensure the sword is built for functional use and can withstand the rigors of combat. - Are battle-ready versions real claymore swords?

 Regular maintenance is important for preserving your Claymore Sword.
 Clean the blade after use, apply a light coat of oil to prevent rust, and sharpen the blade as needed.
 Store the sword in a dry place, preferably in its scabbard or a display case.